Paco Gento: Club career

 La Galerna del Cantábrico (The Gale of the Cantabrian Sea), as he was known, played outside left and was noted for his exceptional pace, his skills with the ball and his scoring prowess from the midfield position.
-In 1967, following Alfredo Di Stéfano's departure and Ferenc Puskás's retirement, he became the captain of a young side, known in Spain as Ye-yé, because of the popularity of The Beatles at that time.
+Gento captained Real Madrid from 1962 until his retirement in 1971 and was the leader of the young side known in Spain as Ye-yé.
+The nickname "Yé-yé" reflected the team's association with the youth culture of the 1960s, popularized by the rise of musical groups such as The Beatles.

+Gento, first from the right, front row, with Los Blancos in 1965.

 Gento did not score in his first season and was under pressure from club president Santiago Bernabéu.
 The president was won over by Di Stéfano's argument "he is quick and hits the ball like a cannon.
 That can't be learned, it's innate.
 We can teach him the rest".

 Among other honors, Gento won the European Cup a record six times with Real Madrid between 1955 and 1966 being the only Madrid player to figure in all of the wins (a record since equalled by Nacho, Luka Modrić and Dani Carvajal).
 He contributed with 31 goals in 88 European Cup career matches.

 Gento played in eight European Cup finals, with a 6–2 record, and he also appeared in a ninth European final appearance in the 1970–1971 Cup Winners' Cup final that Real Madrid lost to Chelsea.
 He holds this record jointly with Milan's Paolo Maldini, who has an inferior 5–3 record.
 Gento's legendary Real Madrid teammate, Alfredo Di Stéfano's 5–2 record comes third.
+Domestically, Gento collected 12 La Liga titles during his time with Madrid.
+He scored 128 times in 428 league appearances for the club, a strong return for a winger, especially as he was often providing goals for teammates Di Stéfano and Puskás.
+He won 23 trophies for the club, which remained an outright record until equalled by Marcelo days before Gento's death.